 - Data analysis and community input will inform design and provide a community-driven plan to guide the City for Osawatomie.

-Project Announcements & Upcoming Events
+Project Announcements & Events

 - Community Meeting #1 – Tuesday, July 27th!
 Join us anytime from 6:00 pm – 8:00 pm at the Osawatomie High School Cafeteria (west side entrance) to participate in activities and help guide our planning process.
 We hope to see you there!

 - Online Survey is NOW LIVE!
 Click here to give us your input.
 The survey will be available from July 6th – September 6th, 2021.

 Community Engagement & COVID-19 Procedures